nlaratta/db-tinkering/README.md

 # db-tinkering
 Space for projects related to learning SQL/Reporting

-Currently running this omdb database locally trhrough PostGres and connecting to that through Tableau
+Currently running this omdb database locally through PostGres and connecting to that through Tableau